signalogic/SigSRF_SDK/mediaTest_readme.md

 <sup>2</sup> pktlib, voplib, and streamlib are SigSRF library modules, as shown in the <a href="https://github.com/signalogic/SigSRF_SDK#user-content-softwarearchitecturediagram" target="_blank">SigSRF software architecture diagram</a>.

 <a name="RealTimeStreaming"></a>
-## Real-Time Streaming and Packet Flow Command Line Examples
+## Real-Time Streaming and Packet Flow

 SigSRF software processes streams from/to network sockets or pcap files, applying required RFCs, media options, and encoding, decoding, or transcoding in real-time (or at a specified rate).
 Multiple concurrent streams with arbitrary endpoints, RFCs, and media processing requirements are handled and all processing is multithreaded and designed to be scaled up to high capacity, or scaled down to IoT or Edge embedded targets (see [SigSRF Overview](https://github.com/signalogic/SigSRF_SDK#Overview)).